-CONCLUSION: If the BCC vote to approve the request, this applicationit would be subject to Zoning -Landscape Conditions of Approval as indicated in Exhibit C.
+CONCLUSION: If the ZC recommends approval, this applicationit would be subject to Zoning -Landscape Conditions of Approval as indicated in Exhibit C.

 4. Design Minimizes Adverse Impact - The design of the proposed use minimizes adverse effects, including visual impact and intensity of the proposed use on adjacent lands.